AlibabaPAI/torchacc/docs/source/hybridtracing/partial_compile.md

 # Partial Compile
 ## Introduction
-Partial_compile approach in TorchAcc can be employed to achieve performance acceleration over native CUDA execution In scenarios involving complex user code (e.g., extensive tensor evaluations, custom operations, etc.) which is hard for xla to capture whole graph.
+Partial compile in TorchAcc can be employed to achieve performance acceleration over native torch cuda execution In scenarios involving complex user code (e.g., extensive tensor evaluations, custom operations, etc.) which is hard for xla to capture whole graph.
 Specifically, we utilize Dynamo + XLA backend for partial compilation, with enhancements and optimizations in both functionality and performance.

 Note: Partial compile runs on TorchAcc eager backend(cuda device).
 ## How to use